ovh/docs/pages/cloud/dedicated/how_to_find_hdd_serial/guide.en-gb.md

 ---
-title: 'Finding the serial number of a hard disk'
+title: Finding the serial number of a hard disk
 slug: find-disk-serial-number
-excerpt: 'This guide will show you how to retrieve the serial number of a disk in order to proceed with its replacement.'
+excerpt: This guide will show you how to retrieve the serial number of a disk in order to proceed with its replacement.
-section: 'Server Management'
+section: Server Management
 ---

-**Last update 20th July 2018**
+**Last update 21st August 2018**

 ## Objective